sheepiiHD/git-editor/README.md

 > Use it responsibly and in accordance with GitHub's [Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) & [Acceptable Use Policies](https://docs.github.com/en/site-policy/acceptable-use-policies/github-acceptable-use-policies).
 > Generating fake activity to mislead others about your contributions may violate those terms and could lead to account sanctions.

-This project is a minimal, fully-typed React implementation of the familiar GitHub contribution graph.
+Heya, this project is a minimal, fully-typed React implementation of the familiar GitHub contribution graph.
+Basically, you run it.
+Do what you need, and it it'll generate an sh file that you can run in the git repo of your choice.

-Squares become greener as the contribution count grows, you can hover to see details, and click a square to toggle its value.ok
+**Important:** This is permanent.
+You cannot take back this decision, so if you have doubts, don't do it.
+Github saves history, regardless if you delete the repo, try to roll back the commits, or anything.
+It is irreversable because the historical portion of it is saved to github, not on your git.

 ## Quick start